 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 4 years ago when anything and everything that went on the market for detached single family homes, sold.
-The market has changed today, many home owners are now staging their property to get its full potential value.
-On average, detached single family homes are selling for 92.3% of the asking price.
-Condos and Townhouses (96.2%) are experiencing more interest than detached single family houses due to affordability.
+Todays balanced market means Sellers are best to have their home in tip-top condition to compete with the additional home inventory.
+This may mean now staging their property to get its full potential value.
+On average, detached single family homes are selling for 97.0% of the asking price.
+Condos and Townhouses are selling on average 97.7% of asking price.
+Condos are experiencing more interest than detached single family houses due to affordability.

 Real Estate Terms You Should Know